-Constable has had to make certain judgements about complex transactions or those involving uncertainty about future events.
+In applying accounting policies, the Chief Constable has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 There are no critical judgements made in the Statement of Accounts.

-In applying accounting policies, the Chief The largest area of estimation included within the accounts is in staff related costs.
-Accruals for overtime, bonuses, early retirement costs and other one-off payments have checked been retrospectively and found be to reasonable.
+The largest area of estimation included within the accounts is in staff related costs.
+Accruals for overtime, bonuses, early retirement costs and other one-off payments have been checked retrospectively and found to be reasonable.